Semi-classical work and quantum work identities in Weyl representation: Abstract

 \section{Abstract}

 We derive a semi-classical nonequilibrium work identity by applying the Wigner-Weyl quantization scheme to the Jarzynski identity for a classical Hamiltonian.
-This allows us, to the leading order in $\hbar$, to overcome the problem of defining the concept of work in quantum mechanics.
-We propose a geometric interpretation of this semi-classical relation in terms of trajectories in a complex phase space and illustrate it with the exactly solvable case of the quantum harmonic oscillator.
+This allows us to extend the concept of work to the leading order in $\hbar$.
+We propose a geometric interpretation of this semi-classical Jarzynski relation in terms of trajectories in a complex phase space and illustrate it with the exactly solvable case of the quantum harmonic oscillator.

 According to the second principle of thermodynamics, macroscopic phenomena tend to evolve towards states corresponding to a maximum number of underlying microstates, i.e. states that maximize entropy.
 Combined with the first principle, this leads to a more operational statement for isothermal processes: the minimal amount of work to modify a system from a state A to a state B is given by \be W \geq F(B)-F(A), \ee where $F=U-TS$ is the free energy.
 Statistical mechanics has shown that the interpretation of macroscopic thermodynamics is statistical, by endowing microscopic states with a probability measure.
 Hence, the second principle should be understood as an average of a random process; one should write, in fact, \be \moy W \geq F(B)-F(A), \ee where $\moy W$ is the average of path-dependent work along the realizations of a given macroscopic process (or protocol) leading from state $A$ to state $B$.
 In 1996, C. Jarzynski \cite{Jar97,JarzPRE} discovered that there exists a non-equilibrium work relation, underlying the long-established work inequality~: \be \moy {e^{-\beta W}} = e^{-\beta (F(B)-F(A))}. \ee A remarkable consequence, from the thermodynamics point of view, is that, for (\ref{jar1}) to be true, some individual realizations of the transform must `violate' the second principle, that is, the system can reach once in a while a final state whose free energy variation is actually greater than the received work.
 The Jarzynski identity and its generalization by G. Crooks \cite{Crooks99} have triggered an immense amount of work during the last two decades (see e.g. \cite{jarzynskiEPJ,JarzReview,SeifertRV} for reviews) and has been verified experimentally \cite{Bustamante,ritort,Sergio}.